von-maurus/angular-web-component-1/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Summary
+In short, we have:

+- i) Added the Angular Elements library
+- ii) Created an Angular component and converted it to a web component
+- iii) Added bootstrapping and configured a separate build

+In the example above, we use a simple Angular component to demonstrate the whole process of creating a web component.

+## Investigations

+- When building for production, use this command instead of the DEPRECATED one `ng build --configuration production`.
+Seen in this thread [ng build --prod => Error: Unknown argument: prod](https://stackoverflow.com/questions/73156911/ng-build-prod-error-unknown-argument-prod)